miRCURY LNA™ microRNA Arrays

-“We found that Exiqon's LNA™ microRNA microarrays were versatile and easy to use"
+MicroRNA and diabetes “We found that Exiqon's LNA™ microRNA microarrays were versatile and easy to use.”

 Himawan Harryanto at the University of Adelaide, Australia, studies the effect of fetal growth restriction on the development of diabetes in adult life.
 He has used Exiqon's microRNA microarray system to profile microRNAs in the pancreas.

 Changes in Gene Expression in Response to Starvation “The miRNA Profiling Services at Exiqon has performed the technical aspects of the analysis, a task which requires time and specialized knowledge.
 This has allowed us to focus on the quality of biological aspects of the experiment.”

 Dr Tom Hamborg Nielsen, Associate Professor and group leader, and Dr. Maria Lundmark, Post Doctoral researcher, both work at the Plant Molecular Biology Laboratory at Copenhagen University, Denmark.
 They study how plants respond to phosphate starvation by changing their gene expression.

 The Role of MicroRNAs in Kidney Development “Even microRNAs with a high level of similarity could be distinguished well using these arrays.
 The results show some differentially regulated miRNAs and a nice overlap of expression regarding miRNAs encoded by a common primary transcript."